teambit/docs/docs/dependencies/03-dependency-policies.md

 Advanced information: Peer dependencies are handled by the [component environment's runtimes feature](/docs/environment/overview#manage-components-runtime), not by the `dependency-resolver` aspect.

+To andle multiple versions of a peer dependecy, [see here](/docs/faq/multiple-peer-dep-versions).

-### Set a dependency policy on a limited set of components
+## Set a dependency policy on a limited set of components

 By setting the dependency policy under the `variants` field, we make sure to affect only a selected set of components and override any conflicting policies cascading from a more general dependency policy (set on a less specific set of components).
 To learn how to select components using `variants`, [see here](docs/variants/overview).